-As Program Coordinator, Aimee supports HSP’s work around the world.
+As Program Associate, Aimee supports HSP’s work around the world.
 She recently graduated from the University of Maryland, College Park with a B.S. in Community Health, a minor in Neuroscience, and a passion for global health.
 During college, she took a course called “Science Diplomacy: Foreign Policy and Science, Technology and Innovation” which offered her a new vantage point of global health.
 Aimee also developed two research papers on global health security, relating to Antimicrobial Resistance and Dual Use Research of Concern (H5N1 virus).
 Her time with HSP has been primarily focused on event coordination, program support and project development in South East Asia and the Middle East.